-Akane Sano is a Research Scientist in Affective Computing Group at Massachusetts Institute of Technology, Media Lab.
+Akane Sano is an Assistant Professor at Rice University, Department of Electrical and Computer Engineering and Computer Science.
 She is originally from Tokyo, Japan.
 She has worked on both basic and applied research on human wearable and mobile sensing, human data processing and the applications.

 Her expertise is in human measurement, data analysis, signal processing, algorithm development, and experiment and user study design.

 Her basic interests are based on the measurement, analysis, and understanding of something invisible or complex.
 Her research interests include non-invasive monitoring, data mining, signal processing, wearable sensors, artificial intelligence, probabilistic models, social computing and digital fabrication.

 In health care and wellness studies, she is especially interested in mental health, emotion, stress and mood: monitoring long-term human multi-modal data in the real world, detecting regular and irregular physiological or behavioral patterns and developing intervention/feedback system that could change, improve and maintain human behaviors and physical or mental condition.

 Recently, she has been working on sleep and circadian rhythm that can be related to our entire physical and mental health.

 She received her both BEng and MEng (Applied Physics and Physico-informatics/Biomedical Engineering) from Keio University in Japan, where she conducted electroencephalogram (EEG) research relating to both motor control and brain-computer interfaces.
 During her masterís study, she was a research assistant in the Laboratory for Advanced Signal Processing, Brain Science Institute, RIKEN, Japan and a visiting student at the Center for Sensory Motor Interaction, Aalborg University, Denmark.